edbkei/dissertation/README.md

 Note 5: There are others ways to add extra nodes onto default 4 nodes.
 INDY-SDK should be installed:
         https://github.com/hyperledger/indy-sdk.
-        Nevertheless, libraries (libindy, libnullpay, libvcx or indy-cli). installation is not stable depending on OS used.
+        Nevertheless, libraries (libindy, libnullpay, libvcx or indy-cli) installation is not stable depending on OS used.
-        Therefore, the usage of reference mentioned in Note 1 is what was possible to worked out.
+        So for, the usage of reference mentioned in Note 1 is what was possible to be worked out at writing this README.

 ### 3.2.4 Starting Hyperledger Aries Agents